 This 6-minute retrospective is a beautiful look at Tennessee Wildlife Federation’s role in helping to restore and conserve Tennessee’s amazing natural resources.

 WHAT WE DO

 Tennessee Wildlife Federation fulfills its mission through a number of different methods and programs.
-Engaging youth in outdoors activities is very important to us, and through the Tennessee Scholastic Clay Target Program, our Youth Hunting & Fishing program, and other outreach, we engage kids in their natural surroundings and help them develop into adults who know and care about the great outdoors.
+Engaging youth in outdoors activities is very important to us, and through the Tennessee Scholastic Clay Target Program, our Hunting and Fishing Academy program, and other outreach, we engage kids in their natural surroundings and help them develop into adults who know and care about the great outdoors.

 Our Hunters for the Hungry program combines wildlife management with charitable giving in a unique and meaningful way by teaming whitetail deer hunters, local wild game processors, and area food banks and soup kitchens to feed thousands of Tennesseans in need.
 Since the program was launched in 1998, Hunters for the Hungry has accounted for nearly 6 million meals!

 Each of these initiatives has become a gold standard for many non-profit organizations across the country.
 To learn more about these programs, follow the individual links above or go to our Programs page by clicking here.

 Tennessee Wildlife Federation also has a very strong advocacy component.
 Since our beginnings, we have served as a voice of reason on behalf of Tennessee’s wildlife, outdoor enthusiasts, and natural resources.
 We closely monitor state and federal legislation and make sure the wishes of sportsmen and women, birders, hikers, boaters, campers, and other citizens who enjoy Tennessee’s great outdoors are represented fairly in government.